 Tracks and concentrations

-Students who began their studies in or after Summer 2016 do not create a formal concentration, but are encouraged to work with the Director of Undergraduate Studies and their academic advisor to choose complimentary coursework.
-The wide variety of elective classes offered in the Department of American Studies, along with cross-listed courses from across the College of Arts and Sciences, allow you to tailor your degree to your own interests.
+American Studies majors do not create a formal concentration, but are encouraged to work with the Director of Undergraduate Studies and their academic advisor to choose complimentary coursework.
+The wide variety of elective classes offered in the Department of American Studies allow you to tailor your degree to your own interests.
 Economic Inequality, Race and Society, American Arts and Media: a major in American Studies allows you to focus on any of these topics, and to do so with the benefit of a truly interdisciplinary perspective.

 Upper level coursework